Charles John "Tim" Holt the 3rd was born February 5, 1919 in Beverly Hills, California. His father was actor Jack Holt, born Charles John Holt, Jr,

 Between "Wagon Train" and July 10, 1942 Tim Holt starred in 11 more RKO "B" Westerns.

-However, what the public saw and the Academy raved about wasn't the motion picture Orson Wells made.
+However, what the public saw and the Academy raved about wasn't the motion picture Orson Welles made.
 In fact there are three versions released by RKO Pictures.
 The original release ran 148 minutes, a second release was cut to 131 minutes and there was even an 88 minute version.
 Based upon Wells' notes his rough cut ran approximately 208 minutes in length, but when he refused to edit it down.
 RKO took control and made their initial cuts to the motion picture.
 Composer Bernard Herrman demanded his name be removed as composer, because of what RKO did to his score.

-The screenplay was by Orson Wells and tells Tarkington's story of the wealthiest family in the Midwestern city of Indianapolis, Indiana, at the start of the 1900's, and their decline in what was described as "The Age of the Automobile".
+The screenplay was by Orson Welles and tells Tarkington's story of the wealthiest family in the Midwestern city of Indianapolis, Indiana, at the start of the 1900's, and their decline in what was described as "The Age of the Automobile".

 Above left to right Tim Holt, Anne Baxter, Joseph Cotton, Agnes Moorehead and Dolores Costello

-Many of the actors came from Orson Wells' "Mercury Theatre".
+Many of the actors came from Orson Welles' "Mercury Theatre".
 Who frightened the North East Coast of the United States, Halloween, 1938, with a radio version of H.G.
 Wells' "War of the Worlds" and had played a majority of the roles in 1941's "Citizen Kane".

 As in the above photo the main roles in this motion picture were: